lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 - `privateKeyPath`: Path to the private key, example `d3807d9fa5-private.pem.key`.
 Can be an absolute or a relative path.
 For relative paths, refer to the behavior described under `certificationPath`.
 - `rootCaPath`: Path to the root CA. Can be an absolute or a relative path.
+- `rawCert`: original text of Cert.
+- `rawKey`: original text of Key.
+- `rawCA`: original text of CA.
 - `insecureSkipVerify`: Control if to skip the certification verification.
 If set to `true`, then skip certification verification; Otherwise, verify the certification.

 #### OAuth Authentication